HarmonyOS 5

-HarmonyOS NEXT is a proprietary distributed operating system that succeeded the similarly named HarmonyOS, with the main difference that the "Next" operating system was developed by Huawei to support only HarmonyOS native apps.
-Unlike Android-based HarmonyOS versions 1 to 4 (2019–2024) and the global market EMUI operating system, the Next version (starting with HarmonyOS Next 5, also known as HarmonyOS 5) does not include the Android AOSP core and is incompatible with Android applications.
+HarmonyOS 5 (also known as HarmonyOS NEXT) is a proprietary distributed operating system developed by Huawei that succeeded the similarly named HarmonyOS, with the main difference being that the "NEXT" operating system supports only HarmonyOS native apps.
+Unlike Android-based HarmonyOS versions 1 to 4 (2019–2024) and the global EMUI operating system, the Next version (first launched on the Pura X) does not include the Android AOSP core and is incompatible with Android applications.

-HarmonyOS NEXT both discards the common Unix-like Linux kernel and replaces the previous multikernel system with its own bespoke HarmonyOS microkernel.
-The rich execution environment (REE) version of the HarmonyOS microkernel is placed at its core, with a single framework as kernel mode.
+HarmonyOS NEXT both discards the common Unix-like Linux kernel and replaces the previous multiple-kernels system with its own bespoke HarmonyOS microkernel.
+The rich execution environment (REE) version of the HongMeng Kernel is placed at its core.
 The OpenHarmony-based operating system shares lineage with the lightweight LiteOS real-time operating system for resource-constrained devices like smart wearables and IoT products.

 History

 On August 4, 2023, at Huawei Developers Conference 2023 (HDC), Huawei officially announced HarmonyOS NEXT, the next version of HarmonyOS, which supports only native APP apps via Ark Compiler and native APIs in the HarmonyOS SDK.
 The kernel of HarmonyOS NEXT no longer includes the compatibility layer of AOSP framework with Android libraries from EMUI in the user space and cannot run Android apk apps natively, as was the case with the initial dual-framework HarmonyOS.

 The first internal preview version of the system was revealed on August 4, 2023, and the first preview version was released to registered public developers on January 18, 2024.
 The first devices tested with the developer preview version were the Mate 60, Mate 60 Pro and Mate X5 phones.

-On October 22, 2024, HarmonyOS 5 was officially launched as the "HarmonyOS NEXT 5" brand, after the public beta was released on October 8, 2024.
+On 22 October 2024, HarmonyOS 5 was officially launched as the "HarmonyOS NEXT 5" brand, after the public beta was released on 8 October 2024.
 The first device to feature HarmonyOS NEXT at sale was the Huawei Mate 70, which went on sale in China in November 2024.
 By installing the all-new operating system on a newly launched device, Huawei created a new competitor to Android and iOS.
 Future Huawei devices are to be sold mainly with HarmonyOS NEXT, creating a third player in the market for smartphone operating systems worldwide.

 On May 8, 2025, a HarmonyOS computer running the HarmonyOS 5 operating system made its debut in Shenzhen, following the expiration of Huawei's Microsoft Windows licence in March.